-- 6.1.2.2.1 Expedited review is a procedure through which certain kinds of research may be reviewed and approved without convening a meeting of HSREC.
+- 6.1.2.2.1 Expedited review is a procedure through which research may be reviewed and approved without convening a full meeting of HSREC.
 Depending on the type of research one or 2 reviewers may be allocated to review the protocol.
 The turnaround time for reviewers for expedited review is 24 hours (1 working day).
 The turnaround time for administrative functions for expedited review is 2 working days. - 6.1.2.2.2 The expedited review process is an extraordinary process and should not be used as a way to circumvent the normal review process.
 A motivation for expedited review must accompany any expedited review application with compelling evidence of urgency.
-The research should address an urgent need and have a significant perceived scientific impact.
+The research should address an urgent need and have a significant perceived scientific impact. - 6.1.2.2.3 All applications and motivations for expedited review will be reviewed by the Chair of the HSREC and only upon approval by the Chair, will the application be sent for review. - 6.1.2.2.4 Clinical trials do not qualify for expedited review, unless the application for expedited review is related to and has an impact on patient safety. - 6.1.2.2.5 The principal investigator will be invoiced for research that is submitted for expedited review.